westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =sct

 --- type:NormalExercise lang:python xp:100 skills:2
-## Cleaning and Formating your Data
+## Cleaning and Formatting your Data

-Before you can begin constructing your trees you need to get your hands durty and clean the data so that you can use all the features avaliable to you.
+Before you can begin constructing your trees you need to get your hands dirty and clean the data so that you can use all the features available to you.
 In the first chapter we saw that the Age variable had some missing value.
-Missigness is a whole subjec with and in itself, but we will use a simple imputation technique where we substitute each missing value with the median of the all present values.
+Missingness is a whole subject with and in itself, but we will use a simple imputation technique where we substitute each missing value with the median of the all present values.

 ```
 train["Age"] = train["Age"].fillna(train["Age"].median())
 ```

-Another problem is that the Sex and Embarcked variables are categorical but in a non-numeric format.
+Another problem is that the Sex and Embarked variables are categorical but in a non-numeric format.
 Thus we will need to assign each class a unique integer so that Python can handle the information.
 Embarked also has some missing values which you should impute witht the most common class of embarkation, which is `"S"`.

 ```
 train.loc[train["Sex"] == "male", "Sex"] = 0